Oriented Grassmannian Bundle, Normal Curvature Reduction, and Persistent Homology: Computational examples

 \section{Computational examples}

 The estimation of tangent spaces of an underlying smooth manifold via local PCA \cite{kambhatla1997dimension,abdi2010principal} has recently emerged in TDA.
 In one approach, local PCA is used to estimate tangent-normal coordinates at each point, and the resulting ellipsoids are incorporated into a modified filtration metric \cite{kalisnik2020finding,kalivsnik2024persistent}.
 On the other hand, local PCA has also been employed to approximate characteristic classes of vector bundles over the underlying manifold \cite{scoccola2023approximate,bohlsen2025counting,turow2025discrete}.
 In \cite{tinarrage2023recovering}, locally estimated tangent spaces are used to recover the homology of immersed smooth manifolds with self-intersections.
-In \cite{bauer2023cycling}, a unit vector field of the flow was implemented for computing a filtration metric to detect a cycling behavior in a cubical setting.
+In \cite{bauer2023cycling}, a unit vector field of the flow is used to compute a filtration metric to detect a cycling behavior in a cubical setting.

 We outline a procedure to estimate the distance $d_c$ in Definition~\ref{grassmannian_distance} using local PCA.
 First, we choose a finite subset $\mathbf{X} \subset M$ of the smooth closed orientable $d$-dimensional manifold $M \subset \mathbb{R}^D$ to estimate its tangent bundle.
 Next, we select a subset $\mathbf{Y} \subset \mathbf{X}$ to build a Vietoris--Rips filtration.
 With neighborhood size chosen as $k \sim |\mathbf{X}|^{2/(n+2)}$, we perform local PCA at each point $x \in \mathbf{X}$ using its k-nearest neighbors to obtain an orthonormal basis for the estimated tangent space at $x$.